Wikimedia Deutschland: Executive Committee

 An honorary executive committee consists of a chairman, a treasurer and five assessors.
 The committee appoints, supervises and dismisses the Board of Directors and is responsible for the strategic orientation of the association.
 Lukas Mezger was chairman of the executive committee from December 2018 to May 2022.
 At the 27th general meeting on May 14, 2022, Alice Wiegand was elected his successor.

 Board of Directors

 From 2006 until a change in the association's statutes on March 19, 2011, a managing director was responsible for the day-to-day management and management of the office, under the supervision of an honorary board of directors.
 However, he did not have the power to represent the association.
 Since 2011, a full-time board of directors has been responsible for the management and represents the association externally.

 Previous managing directors include Pavel Richter, Jan Engelmann, Christian Rickerts, Abraham Taherivand, Christian Humborg, and Franziska Heine.

 Staff

 In 2022 the association employed over 150 people.

+In 2014, WMDE staff elected a works council which has 7 members as of 2026.
+The works council has negotiated works agreements covering topics like salary guideline structures (but not the actual amounts, which is reserved right of trade unions) and sick leave reintegration plans and mobile work.
+WMDE has not concluded any collective agreement with a trade union, so staff are not covered by any collective agreement coverage.